olfrank/olfrank/README.md

 I am an entrepreneurially minded Blockchain Developer with a passion for what it can do as a technology to empower consumer data, improve privacy and accelerate wider financial inclusion.

 ## Skills/Knowledge of:
-- Smart contract programming  -->  DApp projects/portfolio
-- Smart contract security (known attack vectors and vulnerabilities)  -->   Udacity & Moralis
+- Smart contract programming & security (EVM chains)
-- Common data structures and algorithms  -->  Udemy
-- DeFi primitives, infrastructure, and ecosystem  -->  Moralis & Duke University
+- DeFi primitives, infrastructure, and ecosystem
-- Ethereum Virtual Machine (EVM)  -->  Udacity
-- Frontend & backend development  -->  DApp projects/portfolio
-- Cryptography fundamentals  -->  Udacity & Moralis
+- Cryptography fundamentals
-- Zero knowledge proofs - zkSNARKS (ZoKrates)  -->  Udacity & zkProperties DApp
+- Zero knowledge proofs - zkSNARKS
-- Oracles and Oracle security  -->  Udacity
+- Oracles and Oracle security
-- Blockchain architecture  -->  Udacity
+- Blockchain architecture
-- Unified Modelling Language (UML) (Activity, Sequence, State & Data model)  -->  Udacity & Authentic Wines DApp
+- Unified Modelling Language (UML)
+- Data structures and algorithms

 ## My Stack
 #### LANGUAGES: